Zibanejad leads Rangers to 3-1 win over Hurricanes in Game 3 - NewsBreak

 Zibanejad leads Rangers to 3-1 win over Hurricanes in Game 3

-After two tough losses on the road put them in another series deficit, the New York Rangers again bounced back with a big home win.

-Mika Zibanejad had a goal and an assist, Igor Shesterkin stopped 43 shots, and the Rangers beat the Carolina Hurricanes 3-1 Sunday in Game 3 of their second-round playoff series.
+NEW YORK (AP) — Mika Zibanejad had a goal and an assist, Igor Shesterkin stopped 43 shots, and the New York Rangers beat the Carolina Hurricanes 3-1 Sunday in Game 3 of their second-round playoff series.

-“It was a tight battle again," Rangers coach Gerard Gallant said.
-"Igor was outstanding for us, and that was they key. ...
-We defended pretty good and guys did the right thing with the puck."

 Chris Kreider and Tyler Motte also scored as the Rangers cut their deficit to 2-1 in the best-of-seven matchup.
 Game 4 is Tuesday night at Madison Square Garden.

-“It's a terrific environment ... so much energy throughout the entire game,” Kreider said.
-“It's easy to feed off the energy the crowd brings.”

-It was just New York's second win against Carolina in the teams' last 10 meetings, dating to the qualifying round of the 2020 playoffs in the bubble in Toronto.
-The Hurricanes swept that best-of-five series in three games and won three of four in the regular season.
+It was just the Rangers' second win against Carolina in the teams' last 10 meetings, dating to the qualifying round of the 2020 playoffs in the bubble in Toronto.
+The Hurricanes swept that series in three games and won three of four in the regular season.

-The Rangers, who came back from a 3-1 series deficit in the first round against Pittsburgh, improved to 4-1 at home.
-They got a much-needed win against the Hurricanes after losing 2-1 in OT in Game 1 and 2-0 in Game 2.

-“I liked the way we battled in those two games in Carolina,” Gallant said.
-“We felt like we were going to win the hockey game.
-Our goalie was outstanding in the first half of the game and made some big key saves for us.
-I thought we played well enough to win.”

 Nino Niederreiter scored for Carolina, and Antti Raanta finished with 30 saves.
-The Hurricanes, 6-0 at home, dropped to 0-4 on the road this postseason.
+The Hurricanes dropped to 0-4 on the road this postseason to go along with their 6-0 home mark.

-“We definitely had our opportunities to win,” Carolina coach Rod Brind'Amour said.
-“It felt good the way we were going.
-We couldn't get pucks through the net.”

-The Hurricanes were 0 for 3 on the power play, falling to 0 for 7 in this series.
-The Rangers were 1 for 2 and are now 1 for 7.

 Shesterkin had 17 saves in the first period, 17 in the second and nine in the third.